Quantum circuit synthesis for the preparation of arbitrary and highly sparse mixed quantum states: Abstract

 \section{Abstract}

-This paper addresses the challenge of preparing arbitrary mixed quantum states, an area that has not been extensively studied compared to pure states.
-Two circuit design methods are presented: one via a mixture of pure states and the other via purification.
-A novel strategy utilizing the Cholesky decomposition is proposed to improve both computational efficiency during preprocessing and circuit efficiency in the resulting circuits, offering significant advantages, especially when the targeted density matrix is low-ranked or sparse.
-By leveraging the incomplete Cholesky decomposition with threshold dropping, we also propose an appealing strategy for generating a high-fidelity approximation of the targeted density matrix, enabling substantial efficiency enhancement at the cost of mild fidelity loss.
-Additionally, as a closely related issue, we prove the ``no-superposing theorem'': given a certain number of arbitrary unknown pure states as input, it is impossible to devise an operation that produces an output state as the superposition of the input states with predefined coefficients unless all but one of the coefficients vanish.
+This paper addresses the challenge of preparing mixed quantum states---both arbitrary states in general and highly sparse ones in particular---an area that has received far less attention than the preparation of pure states.
+We present two classes of circuit-synthesis methods: one based on constructing the density matrix as a mixture of pure states and the other based on purification.
+To improve both preprocessing efficiency and the complexity of the resulting circuits, we propose a novel strategy based on the Cholesky decomposition, which offers significant advantages, especially when the target density matrix is highly or extremely sparse.
+Furthermore, by exploiting incomplete Cholesky decomposition with threshold dropping, we introduce a practical approach for constructing high-fidelity approximations of the target density matrix.
+This approach enables substantial reductions in circuit complexity at the cost of negligible or only mild fidelity loss.